Someone taking making notes on a printed manuscript behind yellow blog banner.

-What Everyone Needs to Know About Book Publishing Part 2: The Timeline: Production, Editorial, and Sales, oh my!
+What Every Author Needs to Know About Book Publishing Part 2: The Timeline: Production, Editorial, and Sales, oh my!

 I’ll preface this post by saying every publishing house is different, and timelines at small presses may be quite different from timelines at the Big 5.
 Some indies have very, very long timelines because they invest so much in each book.
 I’ve seen small houses that have galleys a year in advance and despite what many say, a big publishing house can turn on a dime when they want to even if it isn’t their typical process.
 But more often than not, large publishers have longer timelines for production and smaller houses and university presses tend to have slightly shorter timelines.
 So, take all of this with a grain of salt and some flexibility.